trilitymattstrauss/GraphQLBlazorClient/README.md

 ln -s /usr/local/share/dotnet/x64/dotnet /usr/local/bin/
 ```
 * If done correctly, you should now have the dotnet command available in your terminal.
+* You will also need `npm` installed on your machine.
+* You will also need `Docker` installed and running.
+  * If you do NOT wish to use `Docker`, you will need to replace any occurrences of `host.docker.internal` with `localhost`, and run using `dotnet run`.
+  * TODO: Look into making the GraphQL API URL dynamic based on whether running in Docker or not
 * Ensure you are in the `GraphQLBlazorClient` sub-directory (not the root of the repository)
 * Run the command:
 ```
-dotnet run
+npm run publish
 ```
-* This should start up the web application, and is accessible from http://localhost:5152/
+* This should start up the web application, and is accessible from http://localhost:5152/.
+This will also start the app in a container (which you can see in Docker)
 * In order for the GraphQL requests to work, you will also need to have the GraphQL APIs and Apollo router running (see https://github.com/trilitymattstrauss/GraphQLExample)

 # Playwright setup